-It's difficult to predict whether the summer of 2021 will be as hot as in previous years.
+It's difficult to predict whether the summer will hot or rainy.
 But there are already signs that people will be flocking to the German North Sea and Baltic Sea coasts during the main season.
 If you still want to spend your camping holiday by the sea, it's worth considering the Netherlands with its many beaches and coastal areas.
 Freeontour presents five lesser-known holiday destinations in the Netherlands with many campsites and some even with RV sites.

 Book campsites early

 This advice also applies to Holland: book your campsite or motorhome pitch as early as possible.
 According to the latest predictions, a good two thirds of the Dutch will be holidaying in their own country this year.
 And furthermore, it's not even clear whether there will be restrictions for day visitors to the coast.
 Find out which restrictions currently apply in the Netherlands due to the COVID-19 situation there.

 The Freeontour campsite guide also lets you send booking requests directly to the campsites.
 With some of these campsites you can also directly book online.
 Try it out by clicking the button Contact owner.